Matsumot0/webMAN-MOD/README.md

 - Cobra team, for their work and sharing cobra source code in public
 - Deank as the creator of webMAN
 - aldostools for all his works on this project!
-- Zar my mate since the first day :)
+- Zar my mate since the first day
 - NzV for Ps3mapi, Mamba prxloader
 - OsirisX for PS3XPAD
 - Mysis, who wrote some useful libs and reverse engineering VSH Exports functions: http://www.ps3devwiki.com/ps3/VSH#Exports
-- 3141card for his VSH Menu POC & Littlebalup for his enhancement/new features :)
+- 3141card for VSH Menu POC & Littlebalup for his enhancement/new features
 - PSX-SCENE, PSX-PLACE, PLAYSTATIONHAX, PS3HAX & other scene websites/users, who translated, helped in the testing process